- Download our Moving to Melbourne Guide (PDF)

 Renting accommodation in Melbourne

-Australian housing, including that in Victoria, is generally quite energy inefficient, and there is often an increased need for electricity, gas and water.
+Australian housing, including that in Victoria, is generally quite energy inefficient, and bills for electricity, gas and water can accumulate quickly.

 ►Unsure about where to live in the city?
 See Areas and Suburbs in Melbourne for some guidance

 ►Read about working in Melbourne

 "There are tons of great options, both for singles and families.
 There are also lots of great inner city apartments, which I’d jump at if I were single or had no kids."
 Read more about what Scottish expat Marvin has to say about life in Melbourne.